ruby-hyperloop/ruby-hyperloop.io/source/tutorials/hyperlooprails/webpacker.html.md

 *= require client_only.css
 ```

-Note: if you prefer that your CSS pack files being directly packed into the `client_only.js` you can modify the `config/webpack/` config files and run the `bin/webpack` again.
+Note: if you prefer that your CSS pack files being directly packed into the `client_only.js` you can modify the `config/webpack/` config files and run the `rm -rf tmp/cache/; bin/webpack; rake environment` again.

 #### Part 2 - Implementing the helloworld app

 ##### Step 2.1 - Creating the Helloworld component